 Anesthesia Error Awareness

-The problems of anesthesia error awareness are in a class by themselves, and are prompted by being awake during part of a surgical procedure when they should be unconscious.
-Since general anethesia is also accompanied by muscle relaxants, patients are unable to move, speak, or communicate their consciousness to medical staff.
-In most cases, they still have physical pain relief, but not always.
-Pain can be very severe and those who experience anesthesia awareness often exhibit long term mental health issues similar to post-traumatic stress disorder.
+The problems of anesthesia error awareness are in a class by themselves and are prompted by being awake during part of a surgical procedure when they should be unconscious.
+Since general anesthesia is also accompanied by muscle relaxants, patients are unable to move, speak, or communicate their consciousness to medical staff.
+In most cases, they still have physical pain relief but not always.
+Pain can be very severe, and those who experience anesthesia awareness often exhibit long-term mental health issues similar to post-traumatic stress disorder (PTSD).

-This is more likely to occur when the decision to operate is made quickly such as emergency situation or if the person is having a cesarean operation.
+This is more likely to occur when the decision to operate is made quickly such as an emergency situation or if the person is having a cesarean operation (C-section).
 Those who have existing heart and lung issues, drink alcohol daily, or are depressed carry a bigger chance of experiencing some level of anesthesia awareness.

 Miscalculations by the anesthesiologist can also play a role in anesthesia errors.
 Sometimes they will administer a lower dose than what is needed, or they may fail to adequately monitor a patient’s anesthesia levels throughout a procedure and do not alert the surgical team to potential problems.